-A front row to the future in Research
+A front row to the future in Market Research in Mexico

 Today’s story is about Cindy Salas, our Head of Latam for the Sales team.

 First of all, thank you for your time.
 Would you like to tell me a little bit about your life before Zinklar?

 I started my career in market research in Mexico in a traditional agency, in which I had the opportunity to grow in different areas of the company and get a very good understanding of how market research is done in Mexico.
 My path began as a project manager, and during that time I had to be in the development of digital methodologies area.
 Eventually, I moved up to the customer service team; this is where I started to have much more contact with clients and commercial responsibilities.

 Since I started my career I heard a lot about “the research of the future“, I was introduced to important changes in the industry, such as moving from paper surveys to online surveys, making changes in methodologies, etc. However, we continued to make changes within the same structures without the technology to be really efficient.
 On many, many occasions, I had to tell clients that I could not deliver in the time you requested.
 In this phase of my career, I learned a lot about the way clients make decisions and their needs, and that is where I discovered my love for this aspect of market research.

 And then you left Kantar.
 What was the shift to Zinklar like?

 At this point, I was in a management position when I heard about Snappy (Zinklar’s previous name) and the head of sales at the time contacted me to tell me about the first market research SaaS and its mobile methodology.